 "Health benefits plan" means a plan which pays or provides hospital and medical expense benefits for covered services, and is delivered or issued for delivery in this State by or through a carrier.
-For the purposes of this act, health benefits plan shall not include the following plans, policies or contracts: Medicare supplement coverage

-- and risk contracts, accident only, specified disease or other limited 1 - 2 benefit, credit, disability, long-term care, CHAMPUS supplement - 3 coverage, coverage arising out of a workers' compensation or similar - 4 law, automobile medical payment insurance, personal injury protection - insurance issued pursuant to P.L.1972, c.70 (C.39:6A-1 et seq.), 5 - 6 dental or vision care coverage only, or hospital expense or confinement indemnity coverage only.
-7
+For the purposes of this act, health benefits plan shall not include the following plans, policies or contracts: Medicare supplement coverage and risk contracts, accident only, specified disease or other limited benefit, credit, disability, long term care, TRICARE supplement coverage, coverage arising out of a workers' compensation or similar law, automobile medical payment insurance, personal injury protection insurance issued pursuant to P.L.1972, c.70 (C.39:6A-1 et seq.), dental or vision care coverage only, or hospital expense or confinement indemnity coverage only.

-8 "Joint negotiation representative" means a representative selected by two or more independent physicians or dentists to engage in joint negotiations with a carrier on their behalf.
-10
+"Joint negotiation representative" means a representative selected by two or more independent physicians to engage in joint negotiations with a carrier on their behalf.
 "Physician" means a person who is licensed to practice medicine and surgery by the State Board of Medical Examiners in accordance with the provisions of Title 45 of the Revised Statutes.

-"Utilization management" means a system for reviewing the appropriate and efficient allocation of health care or dental services under a health benefits or dental plan in accordance with specific guidelines, for the purpose of determining whether, or to what extent, a health care or dental service that has been provided or is proposed to be provided to a covered person is to be covered under the health benefits or dental plan.
+"Utilization management" means a system for reviewing the appropriate and efficient allocation of health care services under a health benefits plan in accordance with specific guidelines, for the purpose of determining whether, or to what extent, a health care service that has been provided or is proposed to be provided to a covered person is to be covered under the health benefits plan.

-- 3. Two or more independent physicians or dentists who are practicing in the service area of a carrier may jointly negotiate with a carrier and engage in related joint activity, as provided in this act, regarding non-fee-related matters which may affect patient care, including, but not limited to, any of the following: - 27 a. the definition of medical necessity and other conditions of 28 coverage; - b. utilization management criteria and procedures; - 30 c. clinical practice guidelines; - d. preventive care and other medical management policies; - 32 e. patient referral standards and procedures, including, but not limited to, those applicable to out-of-network referrals; 33 - 34 f. drug formularies and standards and procedures for prescribing off-formulary drugs; 35 - g. quality assurance programs; - 37 h. respective physician or dentist and carrier liability for the 38 treatment or lack of treatment of covered persons; - i. the methods and timing of payments; - 40 j. other administrative procedures, including, but not limited to, 41 eligibility verification systems and claim documentation requirements 42 for covered persons; - k. credentialing standards and procedures for the selection, 43 44 retention and termination of participating physicians or dentists; - 45 1. mechanisms for resolving disputes between the carrier and physicians or dentists, including, but not limited to, the appeals 46

-1 process for utilization management and credentialing determinations;

-- m. the health benefits or dental plans sold or administered by the carrier in which the physicians or dentists are required to participate; - n. the formulation and application of reimbursement methodology; - o. the terms and conditions of physician or dentist contracts, including, but not limited to, all products clauses, and the duration and renewal provisions of the contract; and - p. the inclusion or alteration of a contractual term or condition, except when the inclusion or alteration is required by a federal or State regulation concerning that term or condition; however, the restriction shall not limit a physician's or dentist's rights to jointly petition the federal or State government, as applicable, to change the regulation.
+- 3. Two or more independent physicians who are practicing in the service area of a carrier may jointly negotiate with a carrier and engage in related joint activity, as provided in this act, regarding non-fee-related matters which may affect patient care, including, but not limited to, any of the following: - a. the definition of medical necessity and other conditions of coverage; - b. utilization management criteria and procedures; - c. clinical practice guidelines; - d. preventive care and other medical management policies; - e. patient referral standards and procedures, including, but not limited to, those applicable to out-of-network referrals; - f. drug formularies and standards and procedures for prescribing off-formulary drugs; - g. quality assurance programs; - h. respective physician and carrier liability for the treatment or lack of treatment of covered persons; - i. the methods and timing of payments; - j. other administrative procedures, including, but not limited to, eligibility verification systems and claim documentation requirements for covered persons; - k. credentialing standards and procedures for the selection, retention and termination of participating physicians; - 1. mechanisms for resolving disputes between the carrier and physicians, including, but not limited to, the appeals process for utilization management and credentialing determinations; - m. the health benefits plans sold or administered by the carrier in which the physicians are required to participate; - 39 n. the formulation and application of reimbursement 40 methodology; - o. the terms and conditions of physician contracts, including, but not limited to, all products clauses, and the duration and renewal provisions of the contract; and - p. the inclusion or alteration of a contractual term or condition, except when the inclusion or alteration is required by a federal or State regulation concerning that term or condition; however, the restriction shall not limit a physician's rights to jointly petition the federal or State government, as applicable, to change the regulation.